JooLuiz/CodeIgniterBasicApp/readme.rst

 Frist of all check there files:

 -> application/config/database.php

 -> application/config/config.php

 -> application/config/routes.php

+In the repo there are the database tables that I used in this Application. notes.sql and users.sql

+Check it out and change it as you wish.

 set your database, your url based on the localhost port or server URL:

 Then you can check any other file, but I recommended the /controller and the /model